Religion in Scotland: Sikhism

-According to the 2001 census, Sikhism represent 0.2% of the Scotland's population (9,055).
+According to the 2022 census, Sikhism represented 0.2% of the Scotland's population (10,988).
 Maharajah Duleep Singh moved to Scotland in 1854, taking up residence at the Grandtully estate in Perthshire.
 According to the Scottish Sikh Association, the first Sikhs settled in Glasgow in the early 1920s with the first Gurdwara established on South Portland Street.
 However, the bulk of Sikhs in Scotland come from families who immigrated during the late 20th century.

 Hinduism

-According to the 2011 census, Hinduism represents 0.31% of the population of Scotland.
+According to the 2022 census, 29,929 people identified as Hindu, representing 0.6% of the population of Scotland.
 The bulk of Scottish Hindus settled there in the second half of the 20th century.
-At the 2001 Census, 5,600 people identified as Hindu, which equated to 0.1% of the Scottish population.
+At the 2001 Census, 5,600 people identified as Hindu, which then equated to 0.1% of the Scottish population.
 Most Scottish Hindus are of Indian origin, or at least from neighbouring countries such as Sri Lanka, Pakistan, Nepal, and Bangladesh.
 Many of these came after Idi Amin's expulsion from Uganda in the 1970s, and some also came from South Africa.
 There are also a few of Indonesian and Afghan origin.
 In 2006 a temple opened in the West End of Glasgow.
 However, it was severely damaged by a fire in May 2010.
-The ISKCON aka "Hare Krishna" also operates out of Lesmahagow in South Lanarkshire.
 There are also temples in Edinburgh and Dundee with plans announced in 2008 for a temple in Aberdeen.